This functionality is available on Onshape's browser, iOS, and Android platforms.

 You can use box select to select entities for interference detection: drag from top left to lower right to include only parts or bodies fully encompassed by the box.
 Drag from lower right to top left to include any parts or bodies touched by the selection box.

-Represent the reflection of a striped room on the current model.
-This allows you to see whther or not the curvature across edges is aligned and continuous:
+Opens the Curvature visualization dialog, which represents the reflection of a striped room on the current model.
+This allows you to see whether or not the curvature across edges is aligned and continuous:

 Use Draft analysis to find faces in the model that do not meet a specified minimum amount of draft, discover undercut regions, and see the potential parting line locations for selected geometries.